 Broadly speaking, there are two main types of centromeres.

-Humans and most eukaryotic cells use regional centromeres.
+Humans and most eukaryotic cells have regional centromeres.

 These centromeres are determined during the mitotic spindle binding by a combination of characteristics working together to signal the location of a centromere and not by a precise sequence of DNA.